adamtopaz/CopenhagenMasterclass2023/README.md

 Finally, open the root directory of the project folder in VS Code (for example by typing `code .`, or by opening VS Code and then clicking `File -> Open Folder` and opening the `CopenhagenMasterclass2023` folder).
 Say that you trust the authors of the code -- and you can now open the Lean files in the repository and Lean should run on them automatically.

+### Codespaces

+This repository is configured for use with github's codespaces.
+To get started with codespaces in this repo, just click the green "code" icon to create a new codespace.
+More detailed instructions can be found [here](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository).

 ## Schedule

 Each day is split in two, with lectures by KB and AT in the morning, and time for group work and discussions in the afternoon.